🎉 JUNE SPECIAL OFFERS 🎉

 SSSKIN facial peels and pregnancy

-PRP for the face and pregnancy
+Facial PRP and pregnancy

-A simple way to look at it is to consider pregnancy as a period of “maintenance” and protection, and then the post-pregnancy period as the right time to restart more targeted and powerful treatments.
+A simple way to look at it is to consider pregnancy as a period of "maintenance" and protection, and then the postpartum period as the right time to restart more targeted and powerful treatments.

 6. FAQ – Aesthetic treatments and pregnancy